 Parent Governor until 31-08-2021.

-I have lived in Hartest for just over five years and have three children who attend Hartest Primary School.
+I have lived in Hartest for just over five years and have three children, with my youngest still attending Hartest Primary School.
 I have been a governor for six years and a member of Friends of Hartest for five years.
 I am a registered nurse and have recently become a registered child minder.
 I am very happy to be supporting such a wonderful school that offers a safe and nurturing environment for our children.

 Parent Governor until 31-08-2021

-I am a working mum of 3 children, 2 of which are pupils of Hartest School, the other to follow next year.
+I am a working mum of 3 children, all of whom are pupils of Hartest School.
 I am married and live and work on a small local arable farm which my husband and I run together.
 We also run a small horse livery business.

 I have lived in the local community for the whole of my life.
 I am a former pupil of Hartest School and am incredibly passionate about its success.
 From leaving school I went on to study my NNEB (nursery nursing qualification) as well as doing an HNC in youth and childhood studies.
 During my 12 year career in Early Years I worked at a local Private School nursery both as a nursery nurse and their SENCO.
 I have also worked as a private Nanny.
 All these experiences will help me as a governor of Hartest where I hope to see the school continue to grow successfully.